DBCG/cds4cpm-sandbox/README.md

 1. OAuth Redirection to an authorization server
 2. Questionnaire Response extraction
+3. Server base address

-Both of these are enabled by setting properties in a configuration file.
+All of these are enabled by setting properties in a configuration file.
 This configuration file is then mounted into the Docker container where the cqf-ruler can read and load it.

 #### OAuth Redirection